-Sam Bass and his gang robbed the train in Big Springs, Nebraska on September 18, 1877, in what became the single largest heist in the history of the Union Pacific Railroad.
+Sam Bass and his gang robbed the train in Big Springs, Nebraska, on September 18, 1877, in what became the single largest heist in the history of the Union Pacific Railroad.

-In 1867, the Union Pacific Railroad barreled through the area and established a water station utilizing the nearby spring for its steam powered locomotives.
+In 1867, the Union Pacific Railroad barreled through the area and established a water station utilizing the nearby spring for its steam-powered locomotives.
 The railroad named the stop “Big Springs,” from which the town would later take its name.

 Years later, in the summer of 1876, Texas cowboys Sam Bass and Joel Collins would make their way to the area, driving a herd of cattle to the northern markets.
-However, after they sold the cattle for some $8,000, rather than returning to Texas and handing the profits over to the ranchers who had hired them, the used the money to take up gold prospecting in the Black Hills of South Dakota.
-Having no luck and completely out of money, they then turned outlawry.
+However, after they sold the cattle for some $8,000, rather than returning to Texas and handing the profits over to the ranchers who had hired them, they used the money to take up gold prospecting in the Black Hills of South Dakota.
+Having no luck and entirely out of money, they then turned outlawry.

-The gang soon decided that their profits from stagecoaches robberies was too low and turned their attention to the more lucrative business of robbing trains.
+The gang soon decided that their profits from stagecoaches robberies were too low and turned their attention to the more lucrative business of robbing trains.
 Making their way to the isolated station at Big Springs, Nebraska, their first train robbery took place on September 18, 1877.
 Capturing the station master, John Barnhart, and destroying the telegraph, they forced him to signal the eastbound express train to stop.

-Sam Bass and Jack Davis, posing as farmers, rode south in a one horse buggy with their share of the haul stowed under the seat.
+Sam Bass and Jack Davis, posing as farmers, rode south in a one-horse buggy with their share of the haul stowed under the seat.
 Making it back to Texas, Sam Bass explained his newfound wealth as having been made in a strike in the Black Hills.
 He would soon start another gang, robbing trains in Texas before being killed the following year.
 On July 21, 1878 — his 27th birthday, he would die from gunshot wounds received in an ambush by Texas Rangers at Round Rock, Texas.

 In the meantime, Jack Davis, who had tried to persuade to escape with him to South America, was never seen again.

 The robbery is the single largest heist in the history of the Union Pacific Railroad.
 Today, the site is designated with a historical marker.
-Big Springs, located 10 miles east of the Nebraska–Colorado border, sits near the junctions of I-76 and I-80.
+Big Springs, located 10 miles east of the Nebraska–Colorado border, sits near the junction of I-76 and I-80.

 Was there another bandit involved?
-Author, and former North Dakota State Trooper, Jim Benjaminson wrote about a shootout at the Pembina Post Office involving William Collins, Joel’s brother, who he says participated in the Big Springs robbery.
+Author and former North Dakota State Trooper Jim Benjaminson wrote about a shootout at the Pembina Post Office involving William Collins, Joel’s brother, who he says participated in the Big Springs robbery.